raghuugare/blog/content/post/fontification.md

 \$ E=mc^{2} \$ or say, \$ ax^{2}+bx+c=0\$ to life!

 ## Playing with fonts on github pages

+(Though I've moved to trying hugo with github pages.)

 It seems to be very simple to change fonts on a github pages site.